reillytilbury/coppafish/docs/index.md

 ### Prerequisites

 * Windows or Linux operating system.
+MacOS is not tested.
 * At least 48GB of RAM for tile sizes `58x2048x2048`.
 * Python version 3.9 or 3.10.